 “They were completely innocent of any wrongdoing,” he says.

-This site shows Gronefeld holding a book of his most famous photographs, including the executions in Pancevo by members of the Gross Deutschland Regiment.
+Gerhard Gronefeld was photographed holding a book of his most famous wartime photographs in 1997, including the executions in Pancevo by members of the Gross Deutschland Regiment.
+Gerhard Gronefeld had been a German Army or Wehrmacht photographer during World War II photographed in 1944 in uniform with his camera.

 The executions of Serbian civilians were filmed in color by Gottfried Kessel of the propaganda company of the Gross Deutschland Regiment.
-The film stills on this site show the executions and hangings.
+He filmed the executions and hangings as well as the funerals of the SS soldiers killed earlier.
+There are large Nazi swastika flags at the city hall and on the coffins, which are carried through the streets.
+Serbian civilians are shown being assembled for he executions.
 Thirty-six Serbian civilians were killed, thirty-five men and one woman.
-Preceeding the executions, there are stills of the Nazi occupation of Pancevo, then the “capital” of the Banat, a region of Serbia settled by ethnic Germans or Volksdeutsche, the Donauschwaben, which was under direct Nazi military occupation and administration during the war.
+Preceeding the executions, there are scenes of the Nazi occupation of Pancevo, then the “capital” of the Banat, a region of Serbia settled by ethnic Germans or Volksdeutsche, the Donauschwaben, which was under direct Nazi military occupation and administration during the war.
 [Warning: Disturbing and graphic images of war crimes.].